 The thing I like about the Volcano II Stove is that you can use it outside for emergency cooking and baking.
 The deal that nails this product for me is that you can use propane, wood, or charcoal with this awesome cooking stove.

 This is an updated post because I was shopping at Costco and there was a roadshow with a great young man telling people how to use a Volcano Stove.
 I mentioned that I love their product and I would love to try the new grill they have designed.

 We talked about the book that I had published and that I recommended their stove.
 Prepare Your Family for Survival I sent the owners of the company a book and they sent me the griddle outlined below.

 This stove even has a tent to bake bread, muffins, cornbread, etc. I invited a few neighbors over to roast hot dogs tonight so you can see this Volcano Stove II in action.
-This stove is safe enough to use on top of your picnic table and folds down to about 5 inches tall when completely closed after using it.
-The included bag is perfect to store its propane hoses, connections, and its grills inside.
-I call it the Volcano II Stove bag.
-The stove is easy to open and close after it cools down, then store it on a shelf in the garage.
+It’s also safe enough to use on top of your picnic table and folds down to about 5 inches tall when completely closed after using it.

 Here is what the inside of the Volcano II Stove looks like before we start to assemble it right out of the bag.
 There is very little assembly if you want to even call it that.
 Volcano Grills 3-Fuel Portable Camping Stove